iks-gmbh-tools/SysNat/README.md

 # SysNat

-SysNat (or SysNatTesting or in short SNT) is a tool to test software systems in natural language.
-It is designed to support ATDD, BDD and DDD.
+SysNat is a tool to manage the quality of software systems in natural language.
+It is designed to support ATDD, BDD and DDD as well as to combine the effects of theses three approaches to software development.

 * * *